semiosis/pen.el/docs/theology/faith-and-judgement.md

 -   [Do not be angry.
 God said, "It had to happen." #propheticword - YouTube @time: 5 min 52 sec](https://youtube.com/watch?v=bA7LBhO7Q_E&t=352)

+> **I Timothy 4:2-5** - through the insincerity of liars whose consciences are seared, who forbid marriage and require abstinence from foods that God created to be received with thanksgiving by those who believe and know the truth.
+For everything created by God is good, and nothing is to be rejected if it is received with thanksgiving, for it is made holy by the word of God and prayer.
+(ESV)

 # The Kingdom of God